TovahKashetsky/QMEE/README.md

 After trying out some different types (violin, jitter, scatter, dotplot) I found the boxplot best represented what I wanted, and the range and quartiles are informative.
 Geom_point was also nice to see individual data points, but I liked seeing the median in the boxplots.
 Combining the geom_point and boxplot didn't look good either.
 I omitted most of the trial and error in the script to clean it up.
 The Cleveland hierarchy: My three variables are measured in different units so I kept the plots separate.
 I think I followed the rules well, it's not very hard with a simple boxplot.
 Except that I have colour because it looks nicer than plain bars, alhtough without colour the plots would give the same info.

+[JD: that's not anti-Cleveland, but it may be anti-Tufte ☺]

+antstatV1.R; ants_teststats2.R; ant_teststats.R is not good nomenclature.
+The filename doesn't need versions (that's what git is for) and should indicate how it differs from other files in the directory.